cloudmesh-community/book/chapters/cloud/datacenter.md

 E.Datacenter.7:

 > Review: [Nature Article](https://www.nature.com/articles/d41586-018-06610-y).
-> Is there any more up to data data available?
+> Is there any more up to data available?
 What lessons do we take away from the
 > article?

+E.Datacenter.8:

+> Find major data center outages and discuss the *concrete* impact on
+> the internet and user community.
+Concrete means here not users of
+> the center xyz lost services, but can you identify how many users or
+> how many services were impacted and which?
+Is there a cost revenue
+> loss projected somewhere?
+If you find an outage do significant
+> research on it.
+For example other metrics could include what media
+> impact did this outage have?